pypeit/PypeIt/doc/coadd1d.rst

 .. include:: include/datamodel_onespec.rst

-The coadd spectrum may be viewed with the *lt_xspec* script which loads the data and launches a GUI from the linetools package. e.g.::
+The Coadd1D spectrum may be viewed with the *lt_xspec* script which loads the data and launches a GUI from the linetools package. e.g.::

     lt_xspec J1217p3905_coadd.fits